What to Wear for a Hike in the Pacific Northwest and Alaska

 A woman stands on a trail looking at mountains in the distance.
 She has a blue backpack and is wearing a hat and sunglasses.
 She is using hiking poles and wearing gray long pants and a light green tank top

 I always wear shoes for a hike in summer instead of hiking boots.
 I get terrible blisters wearing hiking boots and I’ve adapted to shoes (or rubber boots, more on that below).
-They are also lighter and cooler than boots.
-I love Merrell Moab hiking shoes and that’s what I recommend!
+If you’re doing moderate day hikes you’ll be fine with any comfortable shoes that have good traction and you don’t mind getting super dirty.

-I prefer very lightweight pants that are not convertible.
-Especially for curvy, plus size women like me.
+I prefer very lightweight pants for summer that are not shorts or leggings (love leggings for winter hikes). especially for curvy, plus size women like me.
 My absolute favorite summer hiking pants for women are the Columbia Saturday Trail Pants.
 They are available in regular, long and short and plus sizes up to 24W.
 They are very durable (I’ve worn them three seasons as a guide and still going strong) and super light weight.
 Even though they aren’t convertible they do roll up with snaps to capris.
 Read all my recommendations for hiking pants for curvy and plus size women here.

-I prefer pants to shorts for the trail because:
+I prefer pants to shorts for the trail in summer because:

 1. I’ve determined that they are cooler (field tested in some pretty hot places such as the Grand Canyon in the summer and an archaeology field camp on the island of Corsica), at least if the pants are very lightweight (as these are)